realA10001986/Flux-Capacitor/README.md

 Keys 0-9 as well as OK (=ENTER) on your IR remote control will now be registered by the TCD as key presses.

 "Holding" a key on the TCD keypad is emulated by pressing * followed by the key, for instance *1 (in order to toggle the TCD alarm).
-Only keys 0-9 can be "held".
+Holding "OK" is only accepted by the TCD to stop/snooze the alarm, but not for entering the keypad menu.

 Pressing # quits TCD keypad remote control mode, as does issuing command 3097 on the TCD or through HA/MQTT.